rocket-org-imdeepmind/RedocWeb/CONTRIBUTING.md

 ### License

-- By contributing to RocketRedic, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+- By contributing to RedocWeb, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

 ### Need Help?

 - If you need assistance or have any questions, feel free to reach out by opening an issue or contacting us via email at [hello@rocketapi.com](mailto:hello@rocketapi.com).

-Thank you for your interest in contributing to RocketRedic!
+Thank you for your interest in contributing to RedocWeb!
 Your contributions are highly valued and appreciated.